Benefits

 Benefits of the ISCC

-• Content-derived Identifier: The ISCC serves as a content-derived identifier for the specific digital media asset, allowing various parties, including users and machines, to generate codes only by having access to the file.
+Content-derived Identifier – The ISCC serves as a content-derived identifier for the specific digital media asset, allowing various parties, including users and machines, to independently generate codes only by having access to the file itself without the need of a previous registration or application process.

-• Effective When Shared: ISCC remains effective even when content is taken out of its original context and initial metadata or attribution becomes inaccessible due to content sharing on third-party domains outside the control of the rightsholders, potentially losing creator or rights information in robots.txt files or other metadata.
+Effective When Content is Shared – ISCC remains effective even when content is taken out of its original context and embedded metadata or attribution becomes inaccessible due to content sharing on third-party domains outside the control of the rightsholders, potentially losing creator or rights information in robots.txt files or other metadata.

-• Robustness against content changes: ISCC retains its reliability even if content is changed, modified or manipulated.
+Robustness against content changes – ISCC is a content-derived identifier with matching capabilities for near-duplicate content, which means that it retains its reliability even if content is changed, modified or manipulated up to a certain degree.

 Benefits of ISCC Declarations